 4-vehicle crash in Connecticut kills 1

-Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Dec 19, 2013 in Fatal Motor Vehicle Accidents
+Posted on behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Dec 19, 2013 in Car Accidents

 On Dec.
 16, a woman died following a four-vehicle accident in New Milford.
 Three vehicles pulled to the side of Whisconier Road, and when a 4th vehicle became involved, it turned into a fatal accident.